 - Activities that address flooding of buildings that involve modifying aspects of the buildings such as re-sealing foundations or replacing roofs.

-King County Water and Land Resources Division will receive and process applications on behalf of the King County Flood Control District.
+King County Water and Land Resources Division staff will process applications on behalf of the Flood Control District.
 Applications will be reviewed for eligibility and applicants will be contacted to set up site visits or phone interviews with technical experts.
 Technical summaries will be provided to the selection team for consideration during scoring.
-The selection team will evaluate each eligible proposal using the scoring criteria (also see Summary of Criteria for Scoring).
+The selection team will evaluate each eligible proposal using scoring criteria.

-Following scoring, the selection team will develop a list of recommended projects for funding to submit to the King County Flood Control District Board of Supervisors for final decision.
+Following scoring, the selection team will develop a list of recommended projects for funding to submit to the Flood Control District Board of Supervisors for final decisions.
 While each applicant will select a category on their application that they think best fits their project, the selection team reserves the right to move projects among the four categories.
 Geographic distribution of projects will be considered as an un-scored factor in developing the recommended grant award list.
-Notification of award will be sent via email in late summer or early fall of 2021.
+Notification of award will be sent via email in early fall of 2023.